-The Fort Wayne City Council meets tomorrow, February 3rd 2009 in room 128 of the City-County Building. Â The agenda may be downloaded here.
+The City Council meets tomorrow in Committee Session at 5:30 pm in Room 128 in the City-County Building. Â The agenda may be downloaded here.

 AN ORDINANCE establishing the Harrison Square Parking Garage Operating Fund

 Establish a fund for the purpose of collecting and holding Revenues, paying maintenance, operating and improvement expenses

 AN ORDINANCE establishing the Harrison Square Maintenance and Improvement Fund

 Establish a fund for the purpose of collecting and holding Revenues, and paying maintenance, operating and improvement Expenses

 AN ORDINANCE approving purchase of an Interactive Intelligence Call Center System between G3 Technology Partners